 He sees we are all His daughters.

-Esther is a recovering perfectionist who lives in Dallas, TX with her husband of four years, Riqui, their two boys, preschooler Emory and baby Elio.
+Esther is a recovering perfectionist who lives in Dallas, TX with her husband, Riqui, their two boys, Emory and Elio.
 She revels in God’s grace and attempts to dish it out to everyone in her life.
 And she loves to cook and grocery shop.
 Read Esther’s posts here.